gitlabhq/gitlabhq/doc/README.md

 ### GitLab self-managed

-With GitLab self-managed, you deploy your own GitLab instance on-premises or on a private cloud of your choice.
+With GitLab self-managed, you deploy your own GitLab instance on-premises or on a cloud of your choice.
 GitLab self-managed is available for [free and with paid subscriptions](https://about.gitlab.com/pricing/#self-managed) in the following tiers:

 | Tier     | Includes                                       |